re-sohail/Dynamic-Card-in-React/README.md

 - `src/`
   - `Components/`
     - `ListPoint/`
-      - `Card.jsx`: The main card component that renders dynamic data from JSON.
+      - `Card.jsx`: The main card component that renders dynamic data from `Data.jsx` file.
   - `Data/`
-    - `Data.json`: JSON file containing dynamic data for the cards.
+    - `Data.jsx`: File containing dynamic data for the cards.
   - `App.jsx`: The main application file that utilizes the `Card` component.

 ### Dependencies